lchin10/chin-ec530-project2/README.md

 This application provides a secure platform for users to upload various types of documents, and get various forms of information about the text.

+### 4/20/2024 Update:

+- Added queue to backend for file analysis functions

+### 4/16/2024 Update:

+- Added functionality to get some file info:
+    - Translation of doc to text (for PDF, using pypdf; for image, using pytesseract)
+    - Tagging of doc with keywords/topics (using keybert)

 ### 4/7/2024 Update:

 - Added P2P Functionality: